KordingLab/KordingLab.github.io/_people/eva_dyer.md

  [Google Scholar](https://scholar.google.com/citations?user=Sb_jcHcAAAAJ&hl=en&oi=ao), [CV](https://www.dropbox.com/s/5ynd3f9uixkdb1e/Dyer_CV.pdf?dl=0)

 ### News
+- [Convex Relaxation Regression (CoRR)](http://dl.dropboxusercontent.com/u/1260288/Papers/Azar_UAI2016.pdf) ~ I just presented CoRR at UAI 2016!
+CoRR is a new black-box approach for global optimization that finds a solution to a non-convex problem by (1) learning a tight convex lower bound to the function and (2) optimizing this convex surrogate instead of the original problem.
 - [X-BRAIN now in NeuroData Viz](http://viz.neurodata.io/project/xbrain/0/1263/472/1000) ~ Traverse through X-ray data and visualize cell bodies and vessels mapped with X-BRAIN.
 - [Methods for mapping brains with X-rays!](https://www.dropbox.com/s/b6jsferokrqyfsn/Dyer_Xbrain2016.pdf?dl=0) ~ This paper develops an end-to-end pipeline for collecting, analyzing, and quantifying neuroanatomical structure using X-ray microtomography.
 We also have preliminary X-ray datasets in our repo in github [(xbrain/data)](http://github.com/neurodata/xbrain/tree/master/data).
 These datasets also contain training data (labels) which can be used to train/test algorithms for cell detection and vessel segmentation.
-- [Convex Relaxation Regression (CoRR)](http://arxiv.org/abs/1602.02191) ~ We have a new paper on arXiv!
-CoRR is a new black-box approach for global optimization that finds a solution to a non-convex problem by (1) learning a tight convex lower bound to the function and (2) optimizing this convex surrogate instead of the original problem.
-- [BigNeuro 2015: Making sense of big neural data](http://evadyer.github.io/) ~ We organized a workshop to discuss new approaches for tackling big neural datasets.
-The workshop was held Dec.
-12th, 2015 in Montreal as part of the NIPS workshop series.
-Video will be made available soon.

 <hr>